geodynamics/aspect/contrib/python/README.md

 Python contributions for ASPECT
 ==============================

-This folder contains python script, functions, and notebooks that ASPECT users can find useful.
+This folder contains python scripts, functions, and notebooks that ASPECT users can find useful.

 Python packages needed:
 - numpy